Liana24601/xmas-snake-game/README.md

 i made a Christmas themed snake game, enjoy :)

-(instructions)
+# instructions
 artow keys to start
-press arrow keys to control the snake
+press arrow keys to control the snake (or rather, the string of Christmas tree emojis)